kiegroup/build-chain-configuration-reader/README.md

     - project: kiegroup/lienzo-tests
 ```

 Each project should define its mapping.
-So in this case `kiegroup/lienzo-tests` defines it will map all dependencies from `master` to `main`, and `kiegroup/lienzo-tests` will be mapped from `main` to `master`.
+So in this case `kiegroup/lienzo-tests` defines it will map all dependencies from `main` to `main`, and `kiegroup/lienzo-tests` will be mapped from `main` to `main`.

 **Example:**